noahgift/Apple-CreateML-AutoML-Recipes/README.md

 1. Download [XCode](https://developer.apple.com/xcode/)
 2. Open up XCode and Right click on icon to launch CreateML
 3. Drop cats-dogs-small onto project and test-cats-dogs onto test
+4. Train the model
+5. Test it out by finding internet pictures of cats and dogs